Annex 10 - Crisis Communication Plan

-The university web page (www.binghamton.edu) is the official site of Binghamton University.
+The University web page (binghamton.edu) is the official site of Binghamton University.
 This page will contain important information regarding critical incidents.

 University Email Listservs (B-Line and Dateline)

-Communications and Marketing manages the messaging that goes out via two listserves that may be utilized during emergency incidents.
-B-Line is the official listserv for students and Dateline is the official listserve for staff and faculty.
-The listserves may be utilized to provide updates and critical information during emergency situations.
-The technical aspects and delivery results rests within ITS.
+Communications and Marketing manages the messaging that goes out via two listservs that may be utilized during emergency incidents.
+B-Line is the official listserv for students and Dateline is the official listserv for staff and faculty.
+The listservs may be utilized to provide updates and critical information during emergency situations.
+The technical aspects and delivery results rest within ITS.

-Management of all the main Binghamton University social media accounts are managed by Communications and Marketing.
+All of the main Binghamton University social media accounts are managed by Communications and Marketing.
 The office has the ability to post to some department and school social media pages as well.

 Communications and Marketing

 Communications and Marketing is the lead communications organization for Binghamton University, both on a daily basis and during an activation of the campus emergency operations plan.
-Staff from Communications and Marketing assumes a role at multiple levels in the campus Comprehensive Emergency Management Plan (CEMP) hierarchy, including:
+Staff from Communications and Marketing assume roles at multiple levels in the campus Comprehensive Emergency Management Plan (CEMP) hierarchy, including: